 - RGB underglow.
 I'll probably use it to indicate layers and special keys like

 - USB Type-C: I'm a bit paranoid of damaging the PCB connector, so USB Type-C lowers that risk in my opinion

 One can choose between PCB- or plate-mounted stabilizers of various brands.
 If you get a universal plate, usually you need PCB-mounted stabilizers.
 If you plan to use a split space bar, you need to order additional 2u stabilizers (see section "Bill of materials").

-According to broad agreement on the interwebs, original stabilizers from e.g. Cherry seem to have stable build quality where other clone brands vary in quality.
+According to broad agreement on the interwebs, original stabilizers from e.g. Durock or Cherry seem to have stable build quality where other clone brands vary in quality.

 Plates come in at least 4 different materials: Aluminium, steel, brass or carbon fiber.
 Brass ones are the most expensive amongst those.
 I don't know anything about the differences or if you can even feel any.
 Also important: the plate in combination with the PCB dictate what layout options you have (e.g. split space bar/backspace/shift).